 You can have your website, your funnels, your courses, and sell services.
 There's calendar booking to replace something like Calendly.
 There's also pipelines so you can keep track of your leads and where they are in the sales process.
 It's got a whole CRM system built-in so you can take notes and create tasks around your contacts even if they aren't email subscribers.
 There's automations that can do just about anything you can imagine.

-Here's a look behind the scenes, a little tour of Idea Lab Growth Tools:
+Here's a look behind the scenes, a little tour of Go High Level:

-I'm going to be creating author website and book funnel templates for this platform.
+I hope to create author website and book funnel templates for this platform.

 Weaknesses for GHL are:

-2. The affiliate program is pretty new and it doesn't have a portal for affiliates to log in and see their numbers and it's quite bare bones.
+The affiliate program is pretty new and it doesn't have a portal for affiliates to log in and see their numbers and it's quite bare bones.
 My mentor who is an affiliate master prefers Systeme.io although most people I know use Thrivecart for affiliates.
+This issue has been fixed!
+The affiliate systems are much more robust now.

-3. In both Kartra and GHL/Clixlo/GrowthTools the "membership" is more like a course than a forum.
+In both Kartra and GHL/Clixlo/GrowthTools the "membership" is more like a course than a forum.
 A lot of people think of membership as like a FB group or a mighty networks for community but these platforms don't have a robust system for comments and community, even though people can comment on course pages.
 I think a product called MemberPages may have more of that.
+This issue has also been fixed!
+Now there is a membership forum community area that you can set up.
+It works a lot like Mighty Networks or Heartbeat.

 Even though these are "all-in-ones" they do need some integrations with other softwares to work correctly.
-You will need to purchase your custom domain (I usually use Google Domains these days and this should cost around $10-$50/YEAR) You'll want to connect Stripe so you can accept credit cards and payments.
+You will need to purchase your custom domain (Squarespace can do this but don't use the hosting.
+Also Namecheap is another one.
+This should cost around $10-$50/YEAR) You'll want to connect Stripe so you can accept credit cards and payments.
 You'll probably want to connect Zoom and in some of them your Google Calendar and your social profiles.

 When it comes to ease of use, your mileage will vary.
 Everyone's brain is different and what is intuitive to one person is dense to another.
 That's probably why Kajabi is very popular but I can't stand it.
 Despite my experience with all manner of funnel builders, it took me about three hours to get a simple image with opt-in form on one page of Kajabi.
 I honestly hate it!